 Urgent Care Centers are quickly becoming the front door in a person’s treatment journey.
 A study from the Urgent Care Association found that a median of 35% of patients utilizing UCCs do not have primary care physicians, reflecting the fact that Healthcare is shifting to much more of an on-demand service.
 Medicare and Medicaid patients made up almost 27% of UCC patients in 2018, confirming that the shift is not driven only by the young or affluent.

 The organization is flanking the physical services with digital efforts, with almost 30% of the landing pages on CVS.com Minute Clinic specific.
 Not to be outdone, Walmart launched the first of its augmented health facilities in September 2019.

 Medical conferences and congresses are a huge priority for companies in the Health sector.
 These events are valued by commercial organizations, advocacy groups, and healthcare professionals as key opportunities for medical education, peer-to-peer engagement, and the release of official study data.

 While some of those activities have been digitally distributed in parallel, a vast majority of that activity is face-to-face.
-The COVID-19 crisis is forcing digital transformation in healthcare industry to take new turns.
+The COVID-19 crisis is forcing digital transformation in IT solutions for healthcare industry to take new turns.

 Since healthcare and economic environments force medical experts to take extra shifts, this greatly affects their own quality and safety of life.